-- Start comparing solar quotes on the EnergySage Marketplace for maximum savings
+- Compare solar quotes on the EnergySage Marketplace to maximize your savings.

-Form 5695 instructions: the 3 steps to claim the solar tax credit
+The 3 steps to claiming the solar tax credit

-There are three broad steps you’ll need to take in order to benefit from the federal solar tax credit:
+There are three main steps you’ll need to take in order to benefit from the ITC:

 - Complete IRS Form 5695

-First things first: am I eligible for the solar tax credit?
+First things first: are you eligible for the solar tax credit?